Antiz96/arch-update/README.md

 ## Usage

-For desktop machines, the usage consist of starting [the systray applet](#the-systray-applet) and enabling [the automated updates checks](#the-automated-updates-check).
+For desktop machines, the usage consist of starting [the systray applet](#the-systray-applet) and enabling [the automated update checks](#the-automated-update-checks).
 For headless machines, `Arch-Update` includes an extensive CLI.

 ### The systray applet